-The PEER Academy will tailor individualized programs for our students using strong relationships and the best practices in autism education to maximize each student’s potential for leading a self-sufficient life.
+PEER Academy is committed to individualized programs for our students using strong relationships and evidence based practices in autism education to maximize each student’s potential for leading a self-sufficient life.

-The mission of PEER Academy is to provide a challenging individualized education, emphasizing peer interaction and collaboration, that inspires each child to reach his or her full potential and become self-sufficient adults.
+The mission of PEER Academy is to provide a challenging individualized education, emphasizing peer interaction and collaboration, that inspires each child to reach his or her full potential.

 - Prepare: We will prepare our students to achieve their fullest potential, utilizing a curriculum tailored to their individual needs.

-- Encourage: We will encourage our students to rise to challenges, push their limits and do their very best.
+- Encourage: We will encourage our students to rise to challenges, overcome barriers, and do their very best.

 - Empower: We empower our students by providing a safe, supportive environment in which to learn collaboratively, to help each other and to grow together.

-- Respect: We will respect each child’s unique abilities and interests, and we will encourage our students to respect their peers in order to form a strong community of learners.
+- Respect: We respect each child’s unique abilities and interests, and we encourage our students to respect their peers in order to form a strong community of learners.

 - Partner: Education is a team effort.
-We will partner with our students, parents & family, & the community to assist in achieving the ultimate unique potential of each of our students
+We strongly believe in partnership with all individuals involved in the educational well-being of our students, parents & family, & the community to assist in achieving the ultimate unique potential of each of our students.

 Board of Directors